DregsTarnen/FuglyKiosk/README.md

 # Make A Home For Kiosk Scripts
 Make a directory named fuglykiosk in your home directory and place all the fuglykiosk files in it.
+You also could leave your home directory the way it is, probably has your current users folder in it.
+Change the file paths in the scripts from fuglykiosk to your user directory and place files in your user directory.